jentery/mdia200v2/index.md

 1. Read Adrian Tomine's "Translated, From the Japanese" (PDF in Brightspace) and the handout for it.
 Content warning: conflict between parents, bad dad, and themes of assimilation and leaving home.
 2. Read the handout titled, "Images."
 3. Email me any questions or concerns you have about Worksheet 2.

+*Note that Wednesday, January 31st is the last day for paying second-term fees without penalty.*

 ## Th Feb 1: Text